 How do I get accredited?

 Specialised courses also exist for those looking for a more extensive course to cover all aspects of Advanced Excel.
-Some training companies will offer a 2 Day Advanced Excel 2016 courses for £400-600 which includes Creating Macros, Collaborating with Others, Creating PivotTables, PivotCharts and Slicers, Array Functions, Advanced Lookup and Reference Functions, Analysing Data, Data Validation and Importing/Exporting Data.
+Some training companies will offer 2 Day Advanced Excel courses for £400-600 which includes Creating Macros, Collaborating with Others, Creating PivotTables, PivotCharts and Slicers, Array Functions, Advanced Lookup and Reference Functions, Analysing Data, Data Validation and Importing/Exporting Data.
 However, online courses are available for less than £100.

 Microsoft Office Specialist

-For those looking to break into the IT industry, becoming an officially accredited Microsoft Office Specialist will boost your potential earning by up to 9%.
+For those looking to break into the IT industry, becoming an officially accredited Microsoft Office Specialist will boost your potential earnings by up to 9% and more.
 To begin earning more on your next job, begin by finding the MOS Study Guide, available from all major bookstores with a paperless Kindle version also available for eBooks.
-Once you have completed the Microsoft Office Specialist Certification, you can apply for the MOS Expert and Master certifications, giving you a median salary which is $5,200 higher than an applicant with only a bachelor’s degree.
+Once you have completed the Microsoft Office Specialist Certification, you can apply for the MOS Expert and Master certifications, giving you a median salary that is £5,200 higher than an applicant with only a bachelor’s degree.

 Getting an Advanced Excel accreditation will kickstart your career into overdrive, even if you don’t work in the IT industry.
-Whether you are currently seeking employment, looking for a better position internally or searching for better prospects, an Advanced Excel accreditation will make you stand out from the crowd.
-You can get Accredited Excel Courses at: Advanced Excel Courses.
+Whether you are currently seeking employment, looking for a better position internally or searching for better prospects, and Advanced Excel accreditation will make you stand out from the crowd.
+You can get Accredited Excel Courses at Advanced Excel Courses.